MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 **As a sales manager, you can**

+-	Understand what customers are talking about to get strategic insights on trending tracked keywords, brands, and competitors that allows you to design sales strategies and training of your team.
+To learn more, see [View home page](dynamics365-sales-insights-app-home-page.md)

+-	Understand if your opportunities and leads are loosing momentum and be on top them to convert into deals.
+To learn more, see [Are my team’s deals on track?](dynamics365-sales-insights-app-home-page.md#are-my-teams-deals-on-track).

 -	View and compare what’s happening in sales calls and insights on the behaviors of your top sellers<!--, and the sales pipeline for the timeline-->.
 To learn more, see [View team information](conversation-intelligence-team-overview.md)

 -	View team’s insights, customer sentiment, and team’s conversational style<!--, and sales pipeline-->.
 To learn more, see [View team information](conversation-intelligence-team-overview.md).